RafaPieper/RafaPieper/README.md

    My field of study is Applied Artificial Intelligence

-⚡ Fun fact: I enjoy a road trip 🚙
+⚡ Fun fact: I enjoy road trips 🚙 and love sailing ⛵

  📣 I also share a little of my knowledge on my website - [rafaelpieper.com](https://rafaelpieper.com/)